davidegarr/ligand_parametrization/README.md

 # ligand_parametrization
-Parametrization of biphosphine ligands available in SPF's lab
+Parametrization of bisphosphine ligands available in SPF's lab